 ELIJAH has been in business since 2003.
 We have built a loyal following of law firm, corporate, government, and other valued clients by providing highly responsive service and understanding our clients’ needs.

 ELIJAH formerly provided electronic discovery hosting services, including as a kCura Relativity best in service provider and an iConect XERA Silver level service provider, but in January 2017 ELIJAH spun off our eDiscovery hosting division to Acorn Legal Solutions LLC.
 ELIJAH can assist our clients in evaluating appropriate hosting platforms and providers if they do not already have internal solutions or preferred vendors, but we no longer perform eDiscovery hosting services in-house.

 ELIJAH works with plaintiffs and defendants with approximately the same level of frequency.
 We also often act as a third-party neutral expert or a jointly-retained expert, helping to facilitate data collection and investigation in contentious matters involving highly sensitive information.
 ELIJAH also routinely performs internal investigations and provides expert digital forensic services in other matters in which no litigation is pending.

 ELIJAH’s CEO is Andrew Reisman.
 Andrew has over 20,000 hours of digital forensics experience, and has testified throughout the country as a digital forensics expert.
 He maintains numerous certifications in computer forensics, electronic discovery, and data security, and routinely is invited to speak at industry events and in CLE presentations.
 Andrew was recognized as 2016’s Legal Technology Gamechanger of the Year by the ACQ Global Awards.
 Prior to founding ELIJAH in 2003, Andrew was a partner at one of the country’s largest law firms, practicing in litigation and technology law.

 ELIJAH’s President is Rick Weber.
 Rick has nearly two decades of experience in the legal technology space, in particular developing software designed to extract and present data in a forensically sound manner.
-Rick is a frequent speaker issues involving insider data theft and data security.
+Rick is a frequent speaker, speaking on issues involving insider data theft and data security.
 Before joining ELIJAH, Rick was an attorney with one of the world’s largest law firms and served as a prosecutor at the United States Securities and Exchange Commission.